Shivakumara Swami: Illness and death

 Starting in 2016, Swami was repeatedly hospitalised in Bangalore for various infections, also repeatedly recovering fully after treatment.
 The hospitalizations were reported in area newspapers.
 On 3 January 2019, he was hospitalised again.
 On 11 January, he was placed on life support as his conditions deteriorated.
 On 16 January, despite a complete lack of recovery, the Swami was moved back to Siddaganga Matha at his own request.
 On 21 January, it was reported that he was in a critical condition.
 He died at 11:44 a.m. local time that day.
 The Government of Karnataka declared a public holiday on 22 January as part of the three-day state mourning period in a mark of respect.

 Awards and recognitions

-In recognition of his humanitarian work, Karnataka University awarded the Swami an honorary Doctor of Literature by tin 1965.
+In recognition of his humanitarian work, Karnatak University awarded the Swami an honorary Doctor of Literature in 1965.
 On his centenary in 2007, the Government of Karnataka awarded Swami the Karnataka Ratna, the highest civilian award of the state.
 In 2015 the Government of India awarded him the Padma Bhushan.

+In 2017, the Government of Karnataka and his followers sought Bharat Ratna for him for his social service.